s-chowdhary/App-success-prediction/README.md

 # App-success-prediction
-imput folder contains the required data set
+# input folder contains the required data set
+Success prediction of app using sgbm,lgbm and random forest classifiers.